Jean-Giono/devops_prog/docker/nodejs_app_dockerfile/readme.txt

 # make sure you take the last dot in the above command, otherwise you will not get
 # the expected result

+# you should get the following result : hello from 92d79b6de29f